The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Predators and Preys

-Notably, behavioural rule~\ref{cond:altruisticWolves} and~\ref{cond:altruisticSheep} are remarkably similar to those we found for the mathematical continuous-time model~(\ref{eq:lotka-volterra}).
-Indeed, assuming that wolves are willing to stop reproducing if sheep are too few~\ref{cond:altruisticWolves} corresponds to a small coefficient $d$ in model~(\ref{eq:lotka-volterra}), whereas sheeps willing to stop reproducing and even sacrifice themselves if wolves are too few corresponds to a large coefficient $b$.
-Small~$a$ and large~$c$ reinforce the effects of~$b$ and~$d$, respectively.
+These reproductive strategies are also remarkably similar to those of the mathematical continuous-time model described by eq.~\ref{eq:lotka-volterra}.
+Indeed, assuming that predators are willing to stop reproducing if preys are too few (behavior~\ref{cond:altruisticWolves}) corresponds to a small coefficient~$d$ in eq.~\ref{eq:lotka-volterra}, whereas preys willing to stop reproducing if predators are too few corresponds to a large coefficient~$b$.
+Eventually, small~$a$ and large~$c$ reinforce the effect of a large~$b$ and small~$d$.

-If behavioural rule~\ref{cond:altruisticWolves} is added to the model, a limit cycle appears most of the times ($E_1$ is reached $12.7 \%$ of the times, $E_2$ just $1.6 \%$ of the times, $E_3$ $85.7 \%$ of the times over $1,000$ runs).
-In particular, the population of wolves remains rather constant with time whereas the population of sheep oscillates around it.
-After $5,000$ time steps, the initial population of $50$ wolves and $100$ sheep equilibrated on average to $126.36$ wolves and $161.0$ sheep over $1,000$ runs.

-Also if behavioural rule~\ref{cond:altruisticSheep} is added to the model, species typically co-exist ($E_1$ is reached $0.3 \%$ of the times, $E_2$ $26.5 \%$ of the times, $E_3$ $73.2 \%$ of the times over $1,000$ runs).
-However, in contrast to case~\ref{cond:altruisticWolves} most of the times constant, small populations of wolves and sheep dominate the scene.
-In particular, after $5,000$ time steps there were just $1.3$ wolves and $6.3$ sheep by taking averages over $1,000$ runs.